bus1/dbus-broker/docs/dbus-broker.rst

 The following interfaces are implemented by the broker on the respective nodes.
 The controller is free to call these at any time.
 The controller connection is considered trusted.
-No resource accouting, nor access control is performed.
+No resource accounting, nor access control is performed.

 The controller itself is also required to implement interfaces to be used by the broker.
 See the section below for a list of interfaces on the controller.